jaswanth-ss/persona_ai_chaicode/README.md

 # Persona Chat App

 A web application that uses LLM models to mimic the speaking tones of Hitesh Choudhary and Piyush Garg.
-Built with Angular and integrated with OpenAI GPT-3.5-turbo.
+Built with Angular and integrated with OpenAI gpt-4o-mini.

 ## Features

 - **Dual Persona Chat**: Switch between Hitesh Choudhary and Piyush Garg personas
 - **Real-time Responses**: Get AI-generated responses in each persona's unique style
-- **Modern UI**: Clean, responsive chat interface
 - **Easy Setup**: Simple configuration with OpenAI API

 ## Data Preparation & Prompt Logic